Azure Proactive Resiliency Library v2

 Description:

 If the workload is Maintenance sensitive, consider Azure Boost compatible VMs.
-Azure Boost is designed to lessen the impact on customers when Azure maintenance activities occur on the host, and the current list of compatible VM sizes are documented in the first link below.
+Azure Boost is designed to lessen the impact on customers when Azure maintenance activities occur on the host.

 Potential Benefits: